Consensus estimates for LegalZoom.com Inc. (LZ) stock's next quarter - The Dwinnex

-As of close of business last night, LegalZoom.com Inc.’s stock clocked out at $11.08, up 3.55% from its previous closing price of $10.70.
-In other words, the price has increased by $+0.38 from its previous closing price.
-On the day, 2701894 shares were traded.
-LZ stock price reached its highest trading level at $11.27 during the session, while it also had its lowest trading level at $10.45.
+As of close of business last night, LegalZoom.com Inc.’s stock clocked out at $10.75, down -2.18% from its previous closing price of $10.99.
+In other words, the price has decreased by -$0.24 from its previous closing price.
+On the day, 2792920 shares were traded.
+LZ stock price reached its highest trading level at $10.94 during the session, while it also had its lowest trading level at $10.39.

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now